 This may be especially important if you are currently working from home.

 “The advantage of the traditional work setting is that we take physical actions that define a beginning and end to work: we wake up earlier, we dress in work clothes, we commute to a different place,” Magnani said.
 “All of these changes allow us to mentally and emotionally set a sharp boundary between home life and work life, enabling us to effectively focus on work when we are at work and personal things when we are at home.
 The key to working virtually and avoiding work burnout is to re-establish boundaries using similar mechanisms.”

 Magnani recommends establishing a space in your home that is dedicated to work only, dressing up for the day as you would for your office and establishing strict work hours.

 Read More: How To Upgrade Your At-Home Work Space

 “Let most phone calls outside of those hours go to voicemail,” he said.
 “Only follow up on business calls during your business hours.”

 “Our brains work best when we have periodic breaks,” said Dr. Lisa M. Webb, a licensed clinical psychologist and entrepreneur.

-Make It a Goal: How To Achieve Better Work-Life Balance in 2021
+Make It a Goal: How To Achieve Better Work-Life Balance

 Webb recommends working in 90-minute intervals with 10- to 15-minute breaks in between.